-Capital Markets and Borrowing and Debt Management Objectives for 2016-17

-The OFA will continue to diversify the Province's Canadian-dollar borrowing program using a combination of syndicated issues, bond auctions, floating-rate notes, medium-term notes and Ontario Savings Bonds.
-The OFA also plans on issuing green bonds in the Canadian-dollar market.
-These bonds are expected to be issued at the same yield as Ontario's conventional bonds of comparable term and size.
-The Province plans to borrow at least 75 per cent in the Canadian-dollar market in 2016-17.
+Capital Markets and Borrowing and Debt Management Objectives for 2017-18 at the same yield as Ontario's conventional bonds of comparable term and size.
+The Province forecast to borrow 75 per cent in the Canadian-dollar market in 2017-18.
 This is in line with the historical average of issuing approximately three-quarters in that market, but represents a considerable decline in the reliance on foreign markets during the global financial crisis beginning in 2008.
 For example, in 2009-10, more than 50 per cent of the Province's issuance was in international markets.